 Some children -- preschoolers in particular -- are at a disadvantage because they misinterpret facial expressions.
 If you show them photographs of people modeling different emotions (happiness, sadness, anger, fear, surprise, and disgust), these kids misidentify what they see.
 And their difficulties can cause social problems (Parker 2013).

 Is there anything we can do about this?
 Yes.
 For more information, see these evidence-based tips on how to help children decipher non-verbal cues of emotion.

 Suppose I tell you to make a sad face.
 Or a happy face.
 Or an angry scowl.
 It's just play acting, right?

 Experiments show that simply "going through the motions" of making a facial expression can make us experience the associated emotion.

-And it’s not “just our imagination” (whatever that phrase means).
 When researchers have asked people to imitate certain facial expressions, they have detected changes in brain activity that are characteristic of the corresponding emotions.
-People also experience changes in heart rate, skin conductance, body temperature (for a concise summary, see Decety and Jackson 2004).
+People also experience emotion-appropriate changes in heart rate, skin conductance, and body temperature (Decety and Jackson 2004).

 Research has demonstrated that average, well-adjusted people can be persuaded to harm others—even torture them—as long as they are provided with the right rationale.

 In a famous series of experiments developed by Stanley Milgram of Yale University, subjects were told that they were participating in a "learning experiment" that required them to administer painful electric shocks to another person (Milgram 1963).